Guaranteed-Issue Life Insurance

 - They often offer smaller death benefits (between $1,000 and $50,000)

-- They’re designed to help pay funeral costs but can be used for other end-of-life costs, such as medical bills
+- They’re designed to help pay funeral costs and other end-of-life costs

 - They're usually age restricted — people under or over a certain age range may not be able to buy a policy.